 Register as an overseas or armed forces voter

-If you registered to vote in the UK in the last 15 years, you are eligible to vote in UK Parliamentary general election.
+If you registered to vote in the UK in the last 15 years, you are eligible to vote in UK Parliamentary general elections.

 Read how to register as an armed forces voter on Your Vote Matters website, if you, or your spouse, or civil partner, are servicing in the armed forces.

 Register to vote anonymously

 Read how to register to vote anonymously on Your Vote Matters website, if you are concerned about your name and address appearing on the electoral register because you think it could affect your safety, or the safety of someone in your household.

 Registration dates 2023

 We update the electoral registers each month between January and September.
 You must apply before the last date to apply for the following month for us to add you to the electoral register.